 …Oh, who am I kidding.
 No I don’t.
 At least not in this case.

-With all this talk about whether President is a or a , as he claims, with Glenn Feckless making an issue of it despite his own Christian ambiguity, with 18% of the electorate believing he’s a Muslim, and with 60% of seemingly lobotomized Republicans using it as a political issue to retake Congress, it seems to me that the didn’t go far enough defining the required qualifications for the job of President.
+With all this talk about whether President Obama is a Muslim or a Christian, as he claims, with Glenn Feckless making an issue of it despite his own Christian ambiguity, with 18% of the electorate believing he’s a Muslim, and with 60% of seemingly lobotomized Republicans using it as a political issue to retake Congress, it seems to me that the Founding Fathers didn’t go far enough defining the required qualifications for the job of President.

 I apologize in advance for two posts in a row that combine politics and religion, but it seems that for some reason they make such fine bedfellows.